 （”Samurai” used to have a much bigger power than average citizens though at the same time they were poorer than them）

-I know we don’t need to “understand” every single words you found but I think it’s worth to understand it’s just paraphrasing and something slightly different from the original meaning.
+I know we don’t need to “understand” every single word you found but I think it’s worth to understand it’s just paraphrasing and something slightly different from the original meaning.

-Like my students who’s leaning English at junior high school, they don’t even understand the difference between “know” “understand” “realize” which is pretty obvious for us who speak it.
+Like my students who are learning English at junior high school, they don’t even understand the difference between “know” “understand” “realize” which is pretty obvious for us who speak it.

 Thank you for reading 🙂